 In Chile, there is a number of Croatian clubs, the most prominent being:

 - Santiago: Estado Croata

 - Iquique: Club Croata

-The Croatian language classes for about 120 students, i.e., the children of the third generation of Croat immigrants, are held in Punta Arenas at “Escuela Republica de Croacia,” “Escuola Miguel de Cervantes, Colegio Cruz del Sur” – all within the jurisdiction of the Ministry of Science, Education and Sport of the Republic of Croatia.
+The Croatian language classes for about 120 students, i.e., the children of the third generation of Croat immigrants, are held in Punta Arenas at “Escuela Republica de Croacia,” “Escuola Miguel de Cervantes, Colegio Cruz del Sur” – all within the competence of the Ministry of Science and Education of the Republic of Croatia.

 Publishing and Media

 There are no newspapers in Chile published exclusively in the Croatian language.
 However, the community of Croatian immigrants and their descendants in the towns of Punta Arenas, Antofagasta, and Iquique periodically release newsletters and brochures in Spanish about the activities of their organizations but they also contain articles on topics related to Croatia.
 In Punta Arenas a magazine “Male novine” is published which ocassionally has the articles in the Croatian language.